2018 Honda Odyssey Trim Levels with Comparisons & Configurations.

 The feature list of the Touring feels more like a showcase of new innovations from Honda engineers than a practical family minivan.
 That is not to say that the features it offers are not desirable, just that they are experimental.
 We encourage you to try them out first to see if they are something that you are interested in having before committing to getting a Touring over an EX-L.

-Compare the Odyssey Touring vs Elite Trim Levels.
+Compare the Odyssey Touring vs Elite Trims.
 What is the difference?

 At the top of the trim hierarchy, the Honda Odyssey Elite turns the minivan into a very upscale people transporter.
 It includes all of the useful Touring equipment, but it also adds a few extra touches to make the Odyssey feel like a more luxurious vehicle.